Bingbing000/Group7_DATA550/README.md

 # Customization

-- Final report\
+- Final report
-You have the option to include the code in the final report or not.\
+You have the option to include the code in the final report or not.
 To exclude the code and provide a cleaner view for collaborators, open the file '05_render_report.R' and set `params: production: TRUE` in the YAML title.
-This will generate a report without displaying the code.\
+This will generate a report without displaying the code.
 Conversely, to include the code for thorough inspection of the entire report, open the file '05_render_report.R' and set `params: production: FALSE` in the YAML title.
 This will generate a report with the code included.

 - Analysis on the whole dataset or only 55+ years population:
 There is a config.yml that has been set up to run two versions of the analyses: one for all subjects and one for subjects 55+.
 To run the analysis for all subjects, type `export WHICH_CONFIG="default"` into the terminal.
 To run the analysis for subjects 55+, type `export WHICH_CONFIG="old_age"` into the terminal.
+To make the `config` work, you have to use the `make` command or run 'Rscript *.R' in terminal.
+If you want to run the code directly from Rstudio or console, please specify `WHICH_CONFIG <- Sys.getenv("WHICH_CONFIG"='default' or 'old_age')` in the `report.Rmd` file.

 # How to create the final report